-When it comes to transcription, there are two types of transcription professionals.
+In transcription, there are two types of professionals.
 There are those who type every single word from the very first second of audios to the last one.
 There is also the other group that uses speech to text automated software’s which helps make transcription worthwhile.
-I basically fall in the group of transcribers who use speech to text automated software for my transcription and Google docs have made it quite easy for ‘my group’ and me to thrive when it comes to our transcription profession.
+I basically fall in the group of transcribers who use speech to text automated software for my transcription and Google docs have made it quite easy for ‘my group’ and me to thrive in our transcription profession.

-If you are still typing every single word of audios during transcription in 2020 then you either don’t respect technology or you are just an individual who enjoys typing because there is no other reason as to why you shouldn’t be using tools that have been developed to make your work less cumbersome.
-If you have done transcription for a long time then you are aware that from time to time you will have to work on files that have pathetic audios with accents that you can’t keep up with.
+If you are still typing every single word of audios when transcribing in 2021 then you either don’t respect technology or you are just an individual who enjoys typing because there is no other reason why you shouldn’t be using tools that have been developed to make your work less cumbersome.
+If you have done transcription for a long time, then you know that from time to time you will have to work on files that have pathetic audios with accents that you can’t keep up with.
 This is exactly where automated speech to text software comes in handy.

 Docs, Google’s free, cloud-based response to Microsoft Word, has a dictation software tool called Voice Typing.
 It is important to note that this tool has no plugins because it comes already pre-installed.
-In simpler terms a voice typing software is one where you speak, it listens and then it automatically transcribes what you say onto a Google Doc.
+In simpler terms a voice typing software is one where you speak, it listens, and then it automatically transcribes what you say onto a Google Doc.
 The feature is intended for people who cannot easily type or who prefer to dictate notes.
-For transcription purposes, you can listen to audios and instead of typing everything you hear, you can basically read it out loud to the software and it will type it for you.
-That seems like a lot of work alright but it has been tried and proven that you can place your audio recording close to your phone or machine and the software will automatically type out what it hears.
-In most instances’ audios do work but the most accurate way to do it is listening to your audio and then reading it out to the software tool.
+For transcription, you can listen to audio and instead of typing everything you hear, you can basically read it out loud to the software and it will type it for you.
+That seems like a lot of work alright, but it has been tried and proven that you can place your audio recording close to your phone or machine and the software will automatically type out what it hears.
+In most instances’ audios work, but the most accurate way to do it is by listening to your audio and then reading it out to the software tool.

 You will be surprised by how accurate this tool is.
-A lot of Speech to text software’s are not able to differentiate between “their” and “they’re” or denote different names correctly but this particular software is as good as they get.
-It is also able to accurately denote Spanish words and any other languages that you would love to use.
+A lot of Speech to text software cannot differentiate between “their” and “they’re” or denote different names correctly, but this software is as good as they get.
+It can also accurately denote Spanish words and any other languages that you would love to use.

 1. Find a quiet space

-It is very important to find a very quiet place when you want to use Google Docs voice typing tool.
-Just like when doing normal transcription, it is advisable to work in a quiet place where there is no sound destruction that would lead you to note hear words easily and correctly.
-Apart from that general rule, when using Google Docs voice typing tool it is important to be in a quiet place so that what you read out loud isn’t denoted wrongly by the software tool.
+It is very important to find a silent place when you want to use Google Doc’s voice typing tool.
+Just like when doing normal transcription, it is advisable to work in a quiet place where there is no sound destruction that would lead you to not hear words easily and correctly.
+Apart from that general rule, when using Google Doc’s voice typing tool, it is important to be in a quiet place so that what you read out loud isn’t denoted wrongly by the software tool.

-If you happen to be in a noisy place where there is a lot of background noise, it will be hard for the voice tool to get you an accurate transcript of your audio.
+If you are in a noisy place where there is a lot of background noise, it will be hard for the voice tool to get you an accurate transcript of your audio.

 2. Plug yourself in

 Always be sure to use a plugin when listening to your recorded audio.
-As much as it has been said that the Google voice tool has no capacity to do a direct transcription from a device speaker, it does denote some sound from time to time which might act as background noise when you are recording your voice.
-You need to make sure that the voice tool is only able to hear your voice and not the audio recording.
+As much as some say that the Google voice tool has no capacity to do a direct transcription from a device speaker, it denotes some sound from time to time that might act as background noise when you are recording your voice.
+You need to make sure that the voice tool can only hear your voice and not the audio recording.

 Use earphones or headphones to listen to the recording, so that when you speak, the Voice Typing tool only hears your voice, not the recording.
 If you don’t use any form of a plugin, then you will have an inaccurately transcribed transcript.
 Silence, when using the Google Docs voice typing tool is very important.